folkertdev/rust-rfcs/text/3720-labeled-match.md

 }
 ```

-Some extensions are just hard to specify with the vocabulary we currently have (these values are not const, or static promotable), other cases would expose the order in which patterns are evaluated, and so this order would have to be stabilized in order to support them for the const variants of `loop match`.
+Some extensions are just hard to specify with the vocabulary we currently have (these partially-known values are not const, or static promotable), other cases would expose the order in which patterns are evaluated, and so this order would have to be stabilized in order to support them for the const variants of `loop match`.

 ## Computed GOTO

 Depending on how the experiments around the exact desugaring strategy work out, we might be able to lower a `continue value` on an unknown value into a jump table.
 The current PoC has this behavior, but further experimentation is needed to establish if the codegen is actually good, and how the downsides (e.g. larger binary size) can be managed.

+This [recent thread](https://internals.rust-lang.org/t/idea-for-safe-computed-goto-using-enums/21787)  has some further ideas.

 # Thanks